bsdpot/pot/README.md

 The first command will initialize zfs datasets

-The first command create a usable base, based on FreeBSD 11.1
+The second command create a usable base, based on FreeBSD 11.1

 **NOTE** You can use base versions that are less or equal of your host system versions.